microsoft/Azure-Analytics-and-AI-Engagement/fsidemo/Readme-shell.md

 70. **Refer** to this table while pinning rest of the tiles to the dashboard.

 	![Refer the table.](media/report-16.png)

+	> **Note**: The table of dashboard tiles and their associated report names is located [here](https://github.com/microsoft/Azure-Analytics-and-AI-Engagement/blob/fsi/fsidemo/Dashbords%20and%20Reports%20for%20FSI.xlsx) for you to download and refer.

 71. Here is the list of Dashboards you have to create for FSI.
 You will see the necessary details for the same below.